-ISO 9001 remains the most popular and adopted international standard for Quality Management Systems.
-There are over 1,000,000 companies and organisations that are certified to the ISO 9001 standard worldwide.
-However, for companies that are setting out on the journey of ISO 9001, they will be asking the questions ‘What is ISO 9001?’ and ‘What does it do for my company?’
+ISO 9001 2015 remains the most popular and adopted international standard for Quality Management Systems.
+There are over 1,000,000 companies and organisations that are certified to the ISO 9001 2015 standard worldwide.
+However, for companies that are setting out on the journey of ISO 9001, they will be asking the questions ‘What is ISO 9001?’ and ‘What ISO 9001 does for my company?’

 ISO 9001 is an international standard that sets out requirements for companies to include in a 'quality management system'.
 These requirements ensure the organisation can satisfy their customers now and into the future.
 ISO 9001 focuses the organisation to act on processes that affect the quality of products and services they provide to ensure they are consistent and meet applicable requirements.
 There are many incorrect perceptions to the question ‘What is ISO 9001’, in that people believe they can buy a manual or set of documents and simply present them to an auditor to gain certification.

 The requirements within ISO 9001 provide you with a framework to build a quality management system that supports your intention to continually improve.
 You set your own agenda, but by following a series of principles (such as Plan-Do-Check-Act), your organisation develops a stronger management capability to improve your processes and activities.
 The ISO 9001 standard sets out a risk-based management approach to ensure you focus on the priority areas first and foremost.

 The ISO 9001:2015 Standard identifies four key areas that you should achieve as an organisation by adopting the Standard:

 Meet Customer and Statutory Requirements